Scooterminsk/TestPokemonTask/README.md

 <br />

 Internet connection is checked on the start screen.
 If it is missing, then an alert appears that warns that the application will be offline.
-The user can continue in offline mode, the button is activated.
+The user can continue in offline mode, the button is activated and user will be popped to the main screen.

 <body>
   <p>